binhlethanh201/Shape-Calculator/README.md

-Getting Started with Java Project
+# Getting Started with Java Project

 This project was bootstrapped with Java.

-Available Commands
+## Available Commands

 In the project directory, you can run:

-mvn clean install
+### `mvn clean install`

-Builds the project and installs the package into the local repository.
+Builds the project and installs the package into the local repository.\
 This command compiles the code, runs tests, and packages the application.

-mvn spring-boot:run
+### `mvn spring-boot:run`

-Runs the application in the development mode.
+Runs the application in the development mode.\
-Open http://localhost:8080 to view it in your browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

-The application will reload when you make changes.
+The application will reload when you make changes.\
 You may also see any errors in the console.

-mvn test
+### `mvn test`

-Launches the test runner to execute the tests.
+Launches the test runner.\
-See the section about running tests for more information.

-mvn package
+This command runs all the tests in the project.

+### `mvn package`

-Packages the application into a JAR file.
+Packages the application into a JAR file.\
-The JAR file will be created in the target directory and is ready for deployment.
+The JAR file will be created in the `target` directory.

-mvn clean
+### `mvn clean`

-Cleans the project by deleting the target directory.
+Cleans the project by deleting the `target` directory.\
-This command is useful to ensure a fresh build.
+This command is useful for ensuring a fresh build.

-Learn More
+## Learn More

-You can learn more in the Maven documentation.
+You can learn more in the [Maven documentation](https://maven.apache.org/guides/index.html).

-To learn Spring Boot, check out the Spring Boot documentation.
+To learn Spring Boot, check out the [Spring Boot documentation](https://spring.io/projects/spring-boot).

-Dependency Management
+### Dependency Management

-This section has moved here: Maven Dependency Management
+This section has moved here: [Maven Dependency Management](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html)

-Building a RESTful Web Service
+### Building an Executable JAR

-This section has moved here: Building a RESTful Web Service
+This section has moved here: [Spring Boot Executable JAR](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-executable-jar.html)

-Advanced Configuration
+### Advanced Configuration

-This section has moved here: Maven Advanced Configuration
+This section has moved here: [Maven Advanced Configuration](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html)

-Deployment
+### Deployment

-This section has moved here: Deploying Spring Boot Applications
+This section has moved here: [Spring Boot Deployment](https://spring.io/guides/gs/spring-boot/)

-Troubleshooting
+### Troubleshooting

-This section has moved here: Maven Troubleshooting # Getting Started with Java Project
+This section has moved here: [Maven Troubleshooting](https://maven.apache.org/guides/introduction/introduction-to-troubleshooting.html)

-This project was bootstrapped with Java.